tanujjain2015/run-buddy/README.md

-# Run Buddy is a new website
+# Run Buddy is a new website.
+A new merge

 # Add a new Comment